-Get ready to embark on an educational journey filled with all the disposable gloves information you could possibly need to know.
+Get ready to embark on an educational journey filled with essential information about disposable gloves.
 This page quickly overviews the history of disposable gloves and the key differentiators so you can make the best glove decision for your application or industry.
 Throughout the Glove Academy, you will see opportunities to take your learning to the next level.
 Can’t find what you’re looking for?
 Take advantage of the additional resources linked within this page.
 Finally, our blog has specific articles on every aspect of disposable gloves.

 History of Disposable Glovesback to top

-They did not become sterile, however, until 1894, when Joseph Lister started using carbolic acid to sterilize his surgical instruments.
-Surgical gloves as we know them were not developed until 1965 when Ansell created the first disposable medical gloves.
+Surgery did not become sterile, however, until the 1890s, when Joseph Lister began using carbolic acid to sterilize wounds and surgical instruments.
+Later that decade, Werner Zoege von Manteuffel of Estonia started the practice of boiling rubber gloves to sterilize them between surgeries.
+Surgical gloves as we know them were not developed until 1965, when Australian company Ansell created the first disposable medical gloves.

-In March 1992, the Occupational Health and Safety Administration (OSHA) published its Bloodborne Pathogens Standard requiring employers to provide personal protective equipment to workers who come into contact with bodily fluids.
-This standard is what propelled the disposable glove industry into a multi-billion dollar market.
+In 1991, the Occupational Health and Safety Administration (OSHA) published its Bloodborne Pathogens Standard requiring employers to provide personal protective equipment to workers who come into contact with bodily fluids.
+This standard is what propelled the disposable glove industry into a multibillion-dollar market.

-Although disposable gloves were born in the medical industry, recent attention has shifted to the use of gloves in industrial segments.
-Workers in automotive, food service and processing, and janitorial-sanitation use disposable gloves to protect themselves and their customers from a variety of hazards.
+Although disposable gloves were born in the medical industry, recent attention has shifted to the use of gloves in industrial applications.
+Workers in automotive, food service and processing, and janitorial-sanitation wear disposable gloves to protect themselves and their customers from a variety of hazards.
 In the next section, we will cover the six key characteristics that define disposable gloves today.

 Glove Characteristicsback to top

-There are four materials most commonly used in the manufacturing of disposable gloves: latex, vinyl, nitrile, and poly.
+There are four materials most commonly used in the manufacturing of disposable gloves: latex, vinyl, nitrile, and polyethylene.

-- Latex – Known for their excellent dexterity, comfort, and fit, this material is still the top choice for many end-users.
-They provide the best barrier protection against bloodborne pathogens but can do little to withstand petroleum-based chemicals.
+- Latex – Known for its excellent dexterity, comfort, and fit, this material is still the top choice for many users.
+Latex gloves provide the best barrier protection against blood-borne pathogens but are ineffective against petroleum-based chemicals.

-- Nitrile – Because vinyl gloves fit loosely and cause end-users to experience hand fatigue, a better latex alternative was developed.
+- Nitrile – Because vinyl gloves fit loosely and cause users to experience hand fatigue, a better latex alternative was developed.
 As body heat warms nitrile gloves, they conform to hands for a comfortable fit.
-Nitrile is more durable than other disposable glove materials and they have superior resistance to petroleum-based chemicals.
+Nitrile is more durable than other disposable glove materials and offers superior resistance to petroleum-based chemicals.

-- Poly– Made from polyethylene, poly gloves are used primarily in food service applications.
-They are thinner than a sandwich bag and are best suited to light-duty tasks.
+- Poly– Made from polyethylene, poly gloves are used primarily in food service.
+They are thinner than a sandwich bag and are best suited for light-duty tasks.

-There are two grades of disposable gloves: industrial grade and medical grade.
+There are two grades of disposable gloves: industrial grade and medical, or exam, grade.
 The difference lies in the rigorous safety tests a batch of disposable gloves undergoes after manufacturing.
-If more than three gloves in a batch fail the acceptable quality limits (AQL) set by the FDA, then the entire batch cannot be sold as a medical barrier.
-Industrial grade gloves do not require the same AQL as medical grade gloves but they may only be used for industrial applications.
-It is important to note that exam grade gloves are not "sterile".
+If more than three gloves in a batch fail the acceptable quality limits (AQL) set by the FDA, then the entire batch cannot be sold as medical grade.
+Industrial-grade gloves do not require the same AQL as medical-grade gloves, but they may be used only for industrial applications.
+It is important to note that exam-grade gloves are not "sterile."
 Only surgical gloves, which have been irradiated, are considered sterile.

 Glove thickness is usually expressed in mils.
 Thickness needs will vary among different industries and applications.
-For light duty tasks that require tactile sensitivity, a 3-mil glove is appropriate.
-For most industrial applications, especially if end-users work with tools or machinery, gloves in the 5- to 6-mil range are preferred.
-For tough jobs such as replacing a transmission or working in a food processing plant, we recommend disposable gloves that are 8 mils thick and rated for heavy-duty use.
+For light-duty tasks that require tactile sensitivity, a 3-mil glove is appropriate.
+For most industrial applications, especially if users work with tools or machinery, gloves in the 5- to 6-mil range are preferred.
+For tough jobs such as replacing a transmission or working in a food processing plant, we recommend disposable gloves that are at least 8 mils thick and rated for heavy-duty use.

-Texture is a key consideration when selecting the right glove for your industry or application.
-There are four distinct textures available in our brands of disposable gloves:
+Texture is a key consideration when selecting the right glove.
+We offer four distinct textures:

 - Smooth – Gloves with no texture are frequently made from vinyl.